smdabdoub/find-docs/devman/intro.rst

 to the provided plugin functionality.
 Plugins may consist of multiple modules, but only modules with the ``__all__`` variable defined will be examined for plugin functionality.
 The specifics of what each registration method must provide are discussed in the appropriate section of the manual.
+Finally, analysis, graph, and transform plugins must provide string identifiers such that authors of other plugins can easily incorporate the functionality of other plugins within their own code.
+For example, a useful analysis plugin may provide functionality that the author of a graphing plugin has an interesting way of displaying through a plot.
+The specifics of how to call these plugins can be found within the appropriate subsection of this manual.